 The Cost of Applying to Medical School

-The fees related to your medical school application are likely to comprise your largest expense.
-Usually, these costs will fall into the following three categories:
+The fees related to your medical school application are likely going to be your largest expense.
+Usually, these fees will fall into the following three categories:

 - Primary application fee.
 Most medical schools use the AAMC's to process applications.
 Through this service, you are able to submit a single set of application materials and have them sent to the schools you specify.
-The 2018 AMCAS application fee is $160 for the first school and $39 for each additional school.
-Keep in mind that not all schools use AMCAS, so be sure to check with the respective medical schools you’re interested in applying to regarding their admissions processes.
+The 2021 application fee is $170 for the first school and $41 for each additional school.
+Keep in mind that not all schools use AMCAS, so be sure to check with the respective medical schools you’re interested in applying to determine their admission’s processes.

 - Secondary application fee.
 The majority of medical schools require a secondary application.
-Those fees typically range from $0 to $150.
+Those fees range in cost.
 If applicants qualify for the AAMC’s , some medical schools will waive the secondary application fee.
+Check with the school regarding their policy.

 - College service fees.
-There is usually a small fee for transmittal of your transcript from your college registrar, and occasionally a fee for transmittal of letters of recommendation.
+There is usually a small fee for transmitting your transcript from your college registrar, and occasionally a fee for transmitting your letters of recommendation.
+Check with your school’s registrar to verify if there will be fees associated with these requests.

-The basic registration fee for the MCAT exam is $310, which covers the cost of the exam, as well as distribution of your scores.
-Beyond that, you will incur additional fees for late registration, changes to your registration, and testing at international test sites.
-Information regarding these fees is available on the
+The initial registration fee for the MCAT exam is $320, which covers the cost of the exam, as well as distribution of your scores.
+Information regarding fees is available on the .

 For details on exam content, the registration system, test-day procedures, score release process, and more, read the free , on the MCAT website.

-Keep in mind other costs that may associate with the application process.
+Keep in mind there may be other costs associated with the application process.
 Some of those expenses include:

-- Travel and overnight accommodations for medical school interviews
+- Travel and overnight accommodations as well as appropriate attire for medical school interviews

 - The purchase of medical school application tools and guidebooks such as and the subscription